grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 In k6, the process looks like:

 1. Record a HAR file using your browser or tool of choice.
-2. Use **k6 convert** command to convert the HAR file into a k6 test.
+2. Use **har-to-k6 converter** to convert the HAR file into a k6 test.
 3. Update the auto-generated k6 test.
 4. Use **k6 run** to run the test.

+> The auto-generation of the test is a great option to add to your toolbox.
+It’s common practice for advanced user flows that generate many sophisticated HTTP requests, or for helping testers to identify the format of the requests.
+>
+> The recording avoids writing advanced tests from scratch, saving you precious time building your performance tests.

 ## 1. Record a HAR file